 - The rule bans categorical transgender exclusions in most types of health insurance.
 The rule does not mandate or otherwise require coverage of transition-related care – so there is no specific list of services that must be covered.
 However, if a plan covers a certain treatment for a non-transgender person person, it cannot be denied to a transgender person based on their gender identity.
 Trans exclusions in private health plans do not have to be removed until January 1, 2017 but all other types of coverage – including Medicaid – must remove trans exclusions by July 18, 2016.

 - The rule protects LGBTQ people from discrimination when accessing health care.
 Most health providers – including hospitals, nursing facilities, community health centers, state Medicaid agencies, and state public health agencies (among others) – are prohibited from discriminating against LGBTQ people.
 This means that health care providers can’t discriminate against you because of who you are in a relationship with.
 It also means that a hospital, for example, must place a transgender or gender nonconforming individual in a room or ward according to their gender identity, rather than their sex assigned at birth or recorded gender.
 The final rule also prohibits harassment, such as a provider intentionally refusing to use a transgender person’s correct name and pronoun.

-- If you experience any form of discrimination, have a trans exclusion in your plan, or if your coverage is denied you should file a complaint with the Office for Civil Rights and let us know at firstname.lastname@example.org.
+- If you experience any form of discrimination, have a trans exclusion in your plan, or if your coverage is denied you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at firstname.lastname@example.org.
 It doesn’t matter what type of plan or provider.
 It can be frustrating to file a complaint, but this is especially important given the lack of clarity about what must be covered.
-The more complaints, the more likely we are to get more guidance in the future.

 Share the good news here: